prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Authorization section for the ScrapeClass.
+<p>authorization section for the ScrapeClass.
 It will only apply if the scrape resource doesn&rsquo;t specify any Authorization.</p>
 </td>
 </tr>